Joanne Barlow is Head of Group Indirect Procurement for Cochlear Ltd.

 With twenty years of experience as a Procurement professional and a background in Law, Jo has experience across both the direct and indirect Procurement functions building and leading high-performing professional teams across multiple geographies and spend categories.

-Jo has a proven track record in delivering value, improving process and managing risk.
-Most recently she built the Cochlear indirect procurement function covering all aspects of the end to end strategic procurement process.
+Jo has a proven track record in delivering value, improving processes and managing risk.
+Most recently she built the Cochlear indirect procurement function covering all aspects of the end-to-end strategic procurement process.

 How did you get into Procurement?

 Sadly, it’s the usual story, I didn’t seek a Procurement Career, I stumbled across it, I studied law and decided at the very last minute it wasn’t for me and somehow Procurement seemed to be the place to go.